robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/README.md

 | [JavaFX](https://openjfx.io)                             | Graphical Library     |

 ## Testing
-The JUnit tests cover 99.5% of the lines of the model.
+The JUnit tests cover 100% of the model classes and 97.5% of the lines of the model.
 The few non-covered lines mainly deal with methods that have not been used in tests due to their random nature.
 Since tests must be implemented with deterministic methods, we opted to create new '_mock_' classes that have been used exclusively for this purpose.

 ## Jar
 The jars are used to launch the software.
 A detailed guide on how to launch jar files is present in the next section.
 It is possible to find them at this link().